-CHAPTER Ten: Roads and Transportation Services Analysis
+CHAPTER Ten: Transportation Services Analysis

-10.1 Transportation Services
+10.1 Leeto la Polokwane

-10.1.1 Introduction
+10.1.1 Introduction to Transportation

 Local government is responsible for creating, maintaining, and managing a vast network of local roadways, as well as providing both private and public transportation infrastructure and services.
 It also plays a crucial role in establishing integrated transportation planning.